 Accidents always happen.
 Be sure to know what to do when one arises – it can be the difference of saving a tooth or losing one.

 A dental emergency is an injury to your teeth or gums that can be potentially serious.
 Ignoring one can increase the risk of permanent damage.
 For all dental emergencies, it is important to contact our office as soon as the injury occurs.
 Provide detailed information about the injury to your mouth.
-We will be able to give you instructions on how to care for your mouth in the time before coming to our office.
+Our Huntersville, NC dental team will be able to give you instructions on how to care for your mouth in the time before coming to our office.
 In some instances, we may recommend emergency care.

 Here are some common dental injuries and how to care for them.

 Rinse the tooth with water if it’s dirty and try not to remove any attached tissue fragments.
 Keep the tooth moist at all times by carefully putting the tooth back in place without forcing it back into the socket.
 If this is not possible, place the tooth in a small container of milk or in a cup of water that contains a pinch of salt.
-Contact our dental office as quickly as possible.
+Contact our dentist in 28078 as quickly as possible.

 Chipped or cracked tooth

 Save any pieces if possible.
 Rinse your mouth with warm water to clean the injured area as well as remove any small tooth fragments.
 Apply cold compresses to your mouth to keep down the swelling and relieve pain.

 Carefully try to remove the object using floss.
 If you cannot get the object out, see your dentist.
 It is important to never use a pin or sharp instrument to remove the object since you may cause injury to your gums or the surfaces of your teeth.